auth0/docs/articles/logs/streams/splunk.md

 ## Send events from Auth0 to Splunk

-To send Auth0 events to Splunk, you will need:
+To send Auth0 events to Splunk, you will need to know your:

 1. Splunk instance domain name
 2. Splunk event collector token